zyfone/zyfone/README.md

- Main research on  Transfer Learning, Domain Adaptation, Medical Image Processing of Imperfect data and Object Detection.
+ Main research on  Transfer Learning, Domain Adaptation and Object Detection.